The semi-analytic theory and computation of finite-depth standing water waves: Conclusion

-\textbf{Acknowledgments}\, AA was supported in part by the ARCS Foundation through the ARCS Scholar program.
-JW was supported in part by the National Science Foundation under award number DMS-1716560 and by the Department of Energy, Office of Science, Applied Scientific Computing Research, under award number DE-AC02-05CH11231.
-This research used the Lawrencium computational cluster resource provided by the IT Division at the Lawrence Berkeley National Laboratory and the Savio computational cluster provided by the Berkeley Research Computing program at the University of California, Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor for Research, and Chief Information Officer).
+\textbf{Acknowledgments.}\, The authors thank the anonymous reviewers for many valuable comments and suggestions that strengthened the results of the paper.
+AA was supported in part by the ARCS Foundation through the ARCS Scholar program.
+JW was supported in part by the National Science Foundation under award number DMS-1716560 and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. AC02-05CH11231.
+This research used the Lawrencium cluster at the Lawrence Berkeley National Laboratory and the Savio cluster at UC Berkeley.